FL45h-09/SocialHack/README.md

 # SocialHack
+This is the website i made to perform phishing attack on Instagram and facebook.

+#Disclaimer:
-In this repository you can find stuff related to hack Facebook &amp; Instagram.
-Disclaimer: This is only the proof of concept of my piece of code and only for educational purpose.
-So we are not responsible for any illegal use of this code.
+This is code is only for educational purpose.
+So i'am not responsible for any illegal use of this code.

+This is a proof of concept to give you an idea of how these days social media accounts gets hacked. there are many methods to do this.
+But i choose to develope my own, so here it is.